terminus-plugin-project/terminus-filer-plugin/README.md

 # Filer

-Terminus plugin to open Pantheon Sites using an SFTP Client
+Terminus plugin to open Pantheon sites using an SFTP client

 Adds a sub-command to 'site' which is called 'filer'.
-This opens a site in your favorite SFTP Client.
+This opens a site in your favorite SFTP client.

 ## Supported